-The dedicated woman in this photo is Dr. Ruth Marcec-Greaves, the "Resident Veterinarian" and presenter at Camp H.O.P.E.
+The dedicated woman in this photo is Dr. Ruth Marcec-Greaves, the former "Resident Veterinarian" and presenter at Camp H.O.P.E.

-Ruth is happily married to Brandon Greaves, and the couple resides in Troy, Michigan.
+Ruth is happily married to Brandon Greaves.

-We are doubly blessed to have Dr. Ruth as part of the Camp H.O.P.E. team -- first of all, because she is extremely knowledgeable in all the biological sciences -- and secondly -- because she is our daughter!
+We are doubly blessed to have had Dr. Ruth as part of the Camp H.O.P.E. team -- first of all, because she is extremely knowledgeable in all the biological sciences -- and secondly -- because she is our daughter!